SumoLogic/sumologic-documentation/docs/integrations/web-servers/haproxy.md

           * **Description.** (Optional)
           * **Protocol.** UDP
           * **Port.** 514 (as entered while configuring logging in Step b.)
           * **Source Category.** Enter any string to tag the output collected from this Source, such as **Haproxy/Logs**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see[ Best Practices](/docs/send-data/best-practices).)
+For details, see[ Best Practices](/docs/send-data/best-practices).)
           * **Fields.** Set the following fields:
               * `component = proxy`
               * `proxy_system = haproxy`